Minneapolis voters reject replacing police with new agency

 Democratic Mayor Jacob Frey was also in a tough fight for a second term, facing a bevy of opponents who have attacked him for his leadership in the wake of Floyd's death.
 Frey opposed the policing amendment.
 Two of his leading challengers in the field of 17 candidates, Sheila Nezhad and Kate Knuth, strongly supported the proposal.

-Frey had 44% of the first-choice votes with over 70% of precincts reporting, while Nezhad and Knuth were both near 20%.
-But Frey would need 50% to win outright Tuesday night under Minneapolis' ranked choice voting system.
-Otherwise, the outcome would be determined Wednesday when the second- and potentially the third-choice votes are tallied.

-Minneapolis voters were also deciding whether to replace the city's unusual “weak mayor, strong council” system with a more conventional distribution of executive and legislative powers that would give the mayor clearer authority over day-to-day government operations.
+A separate ballot question, on whether to replace the city's “weak mayor, strong council” system with a more conventional distribution of executive and legislative powers that would give the mayor clearer authority over day-to-day government operations, passed with about 53% of the vote.

-Rishi Khanna, 31, a tech worker, voted yes on replacing the police department, saying he doesn’t believe police officers are qualified to deal with many situations, such as mental health crises.
-He said he thinks having professionals equipped to deal with a range of public safety issues in the same department as law enforcement will benefit both residents and police officers.
+Rishi Khanna, 31, a tech worker, voted yes on replacing the police department, saying he didn't believe police officers are qualified to deal with many situations, such as mental health crises.
+He said he thought having professionals equipped to deal with a range of public safety issues in the same department as law enforcement would benefit both residents and police officers.

 “I understand that law enforcement will have to have a seat at the table, but I think both in our community and in communities around the country, too often law enforcement is the only seat at the table,” he said.
 “I don’t think that’s the right solution.”

-Lyons called it “unwise” to replace the department and said he believes change within the department is imminent.
+Lyons called it “unwise” to replace the department and said he believed change within the department is imminent.

 “People are so frustrated, so angry, so disappointed” with the violence occurring citywide as much as they are with the city’s law enforcement, he said.